windycom/windy-plugin-template/docs/WINDY_API.md

 ## Class: Evented
 Some of the Windy components are descendants of `Evented` and emit messages.

-Recieving and emmiting messages has usuall syntax and methods: `on, off, once, emit`.
-(You can use handy aliases `fire` or `trigger` to emit messages if you are used to).
+Recieving and emitting messages has a usual syntax and methods: `on, off, once, emit`.
+(You can use handy aliases `fire` or `trigger` to emit messages if you are used to.)

-Just remember, that broadcasts emitted by `map` are in fact Leaflet's brodcast, not Windy's ones.
+Just remember that broadcasts emitted by `map` are in fact Leaflet's brodcast, not Windy's ones.

 ## Module: brodacast
 Major Windy's emitter (instance of `Evented`), used for most important events.